 a few sweet spots and useable throughout the tone knob's range.
 No mud at the full bass setting and still sweet at the high end.

-A refined big muff with a continuously variable midrange from flat to scooped.
+A refined pedal inspired by the big muff with a continuously variable midrange from flat to scooped.

 The Tone knob sweet spot has been widened so the useful range is not confined to the 11 o'clock to 1 o'clock area.